novelys/titanium-jpegencoder/README.md

 This module is still in beta, feel free to report any issues.
 Or fork it, patch the issue and send a pull request.

+The library is now compatible with Titanium 1.8+.
+If you need to support older version, check the `under-1-8` branch (v0.1.1).

 ## Install the module

 You can either download a precompiled build from Github (downloads button, if so skip steps one and two) or get the source code and build it yourself.

+Note: If you plan on building the module, make sure the following classpath entries are set according to your environment:

+* android.jar
+* maps.jar
+* titanium.jar
+* js.jar
+* kroll-apt.jar
+* kroll-common.jar

+Next, rename `build.properties.example` into `build.properties` and, again, set the following paths according to your environment:

+* `titanium.platform`
+* `android.platform`
+* `google.apis`
+* `android.ndk`

+You can now build the module!

 1. At root, run `ant build.xml`
 2. Get the generated zip file from the `dist/` directory